NelisW/my3D-Trium/building/Trium-build.md

 - Optional but really useful: Digital or manual vernier caliper.
 Also used later when calibrating the printer.
 - Optional: a k-type thermocouple thermometer that can operate up to 300 deg C. Required to build trust in/calibrate the thermistor.
 - Optional: Dremel, but this is just really to play with.
 I used it once in the TRIUM construction.
-- Optional: a set of feeler guages to use instead of the sheet of paper when setting up the nozzle-bed distance.
+- Optional: a set of feeler gauges to use instead of the sheet of paper when setting up the nozzle-bed distance.

 You may also find it necessary to have some parts printed using a printing service, simply because your own printer is not working yet.